 Concurrent with the issuance of the 2012 Revenue Bonds, the Association also entered into an interest rate swap agreement with a bank.
 The term of the swap agreement coincides with that of the 2012 Revenue Bonds and has an interest rate of 1.78% less 65.01% of LIBOR.
 The execution of the interest rate swap agreement thereby fixes the interest rate on the 2012 Revenue Bonds at 2.83% for the full 20-year term of the bonds.
-The interest rate swap agreement had a recorded liability of \$1,176,000 and \$1,007,000 as of December 31, 2015 and 2014, respectively, as reported in the combined statements of financial position.
+The interest rate swap agreement had a recorded liability of \$837,000 and \$1,176,000 as of December 31, 2016 and 2015, respectively, as reported in the combined statements of financial position.

-Costs of issuance totaled approximately \$415,000 for the 2012 Revenue Bonds, of which \$21,000 was amortized and included in interest expense for each of the years ended December 31, 2015 and 2014, using a method that approximates the effective interest rate method over the life of the bonds.
+Costs of issuance totaled approximately \$415,000 for the 2012 Revenue Bonds, of which \$21,000 was amortized and included in interest expense for each of the years ended December 31, 2016 and 2015, using a method that approximates the effective interest rate method over the life of the bonds.

-The proceeds of the 2012 Revenue Bonds were used to (i) defease and refund its 2001 Revenue bonds and (ii) fund a portion of the Association's costs of the acquisition, construction, refurbishment, installation, and equipping of certain of its facilities.
+The proceeds of the 2012 Revenue Bonds were used to (i) defease and refund its 2001 Revenue Bonds and (ii) fund a portion of the Association's costs of the acquisition, construction, refurbishment, installation, and equipping of certain of its facilities.

 Under the terms of the 2012 bond indenture, the Association is required to place its construction funds with a trustee.
-Such funds are included with investments whose use is limited and amount to \$0 and \$870,000 as of December 31, 2015 and 2014, respectively.
+Such funds are included with investments whose use is limited and were fully depleted as of December 31, 2015.

 Under the provisions of the 2012 Revenue Bonds loan agreement, the Association is required to meet certain covenants during the term of the bonds, including maintaining a debt service coverage ratio of selected revenues less expenses to the following year's debt service, as defined, of 1.1-to-1; and maintain a liquid unrestricted and temporarily restricted cash and investments balances ratio to outstanding debt principal of greater than 0.35-to-1.
 The agreement also places limits on the incurrence of additional borrowings such that the Association meet certain criteria prior to incurring additional debt.
-The Association was in compliance with the provisions of the 2012 Revenue Bonds loan agreement for the years ended December 31, 2015 and 2014.
+The Association was in compliance with the provisions of the 2012 Revenue Bonds loan agreement for the years ended December 31, 2016 and 2015.